Multiple skin lesions. No CNS complaints at present. No positive familial history.

 Well defined oval area of altered signal intensity noted in right half of pons which appears hyperintense on T1WI, hypointense on T2WI and FLAIR.
 No evidence of blooming on gradient images.
 No restricted diffusion on DWI.

-Neurocutaneous melanosis is a rare nonfamilial syndrome characterized with giant and/or multiple congenial melanocytic nevi of skin and melanocytic tumours in leptomemimges of central nervous system.
+Neurocutaneous melanosis is a rare nonfamilial syndrome characterized with giant and/or multiple congenial melanocytic nevi of skin and melanocytic tumors in leptomemimges of central nervous system.

 It is thought to be neurocristopathy caused by neural crest aberration during early embryonic development.